vmware/PowerCLI-Example-Scripts/README.md

 ## Resource Maintenance
 ### Maintenance Ownership
 Ownership of any and all submitted resources are maintained by the submitter.
 This ownership also includes maintenance of any and all submitted resources.
+[//]: # (LucD: This part is one of the reasons I asked about Legal and Disclaimers.
+Is Ownership the same as Liability?)
 ### Filing Issues
 Any bugs or other issues should be filed within GitHub by way of the repository’s Issue Tracker.
 ### Resolving Issues